Ben Trumble, PhD

 Previous Lab Members:

-Angela R Garcia (Postdoctoral Scholar)
+Angela R Garcia (former Postdoctoral Scholar)

-Stephanie Koebele (Postdoctoral Scholar)
+Stephanie Koebele (former Postdoctoral Scholar)

-Mia Charifson (Grad Student)
+Mia Charifson (former Grad Student)

-Kate Woolard (Grad Student)
+Kate Woolard (former Grad Student)

-Katelyn Dinkel (Undergraduate Student)
+Katelyn Dinkel (former Undergraduate Student)